blekerfeld/donut/README.md

 ### Installation

-* Clone the git repository to a web server that supports PHP 7 and MySQL (PHP 5.3+ might work, but is tested at time of writing)
+* Clone the git repository to a web server that supports PHP 7 and MySQL (PHP 5.3+ might work, but is not tested at time of writing)
 * Edit config.php to your configuaration
 * Import `db.sql` to the database
 * Enjoy!